 Write your product content as if you are helping them solve their problems.

-The final part of your website review checklist is the taking that great design and content and it putting together in a way that will produce results in the form of transforming traffic into leads.
+The final part of your website review checklist is taking that great design and content and it putting together in a way that will produce results in the form of transforming traffic into leads.
 Here are some must-haves for increasing your website conversions.

 A Call-to-Action (CTA) is used to help take website visitors down the path you want them to take in order to move them through your marketing funnel.
-A CTA is typically seen in the form of a button, but here a few extra tips to help your CTAs pop:
+A CTA is typically seen in the form of a button, but here are a few extra tips to help your CTAs pop: